-- Meeting the requirements for new housing which are set out in the Local Plan Core Strategy. - Defining appropriate settlement boundaries for Tarrington and Little Tarrington. - Protecting and enhancing the natural and historic environment. - Ensuring new development respects landscape and townscape character. - Protecting important open spaces. - Protecting green infrastructure and encouraging additional provision in new development. - Enabling walking and cycling routes in new developments and elsewhere, to support active travel. - Enabling small businesses, tourism and services to establish and grow, to provide job opportunities consistent with the rural location. - Protecting, maintaining and enhancing local community facilities.
+- Meeting the requirements for new housing which are set out in the Local Plan Core Strategy. - A preference for new housing to be affordable family homes rather than larger properties. - Defining appropriate settlement boundaries for Tarrington and Little Tarrington. - Protecting and enhancing the natural and historic environment. - Ensuring new development respects landscape and townscape character. - Protecting important open spaces. - Protecting green infrastructure and encouraging additional provision in new development. - Enabling walking and cycling routes in new developments and elsewhere, to support active travel. - Enabling small businesses, tourism and services to establish and grow, to provide job opportunities consistent with the rural location. - Protecting, maintaining and enhancing local community facilities.